NiKiT0S1/Assignment_1--Blockchain--/README.md

 ---

 ## Output
-- Displays details of each block, including hashes, transactions, and Merkle roots.
+- Displays details of each block, including hashes, signed transactions, Merkle roots, and other metadata.
-- Indicates whether the blockchain is valid.
+- Indicates whether the blockchain is valid and verifies the integrity of the RSA signatures.

 ---

 ## Customization
 - Adjust mining difficulty by modifying the `difficulty` parameter in the `Blockchain` constructor.
-- Add or modify transactions to test blockchain functionality.
+- Add or modify transactions with appropriate RSA key pairs to test blockchain functionality.
+- Generate new RSA key pairs for participants to sign and verify transactions securely.